mjemons/IDD_TB/README.md

-# Infectious Disease Dynamics - Antibiotic Resistance and Vaccination Trade-offs
+# Infectious Disease Dynamics - Antibiotic Susceptibility and Vaccination Trade-offs

 This repository was created in the context of a lab rotation at the [theoretical biology group](https://tb.ethz.ch/) of Prof Sebastian Bonhoeffer at [ETH Zurich](https://ethz.ch/en.html).
 Supervisor of this project is [Sonja Lehtinen](https://usys.ethz.ch/en/people/profile.MjYyNjQ5.TGlzdC82MzcsMzIwMTk3MjIy.html).